matb33/meteor-gift-ideas/README.md

 # Gift Ideas

-*Gift Ideas* is a simple Meteor application demonstrating the all-packages project structure technique.
+*Gift Ideas* is a simple Meteor application demonstrating the [all-packages project structure technique](www.matb33.me/2013/09/05/meteor-project-structure.html).

+This project also leverages the [Meteor EC2 install script](https://github.com/matb33/meteor-ec2-install) I developed and use in several of my production Meteor applications.

+See a production version of *Gift Ideas*: [ideas.gifttracker.net](http://ideas.gifttracker.net/).

+## About *Gift Ideas*

 The premise behind *Gift Ideas* is a simple gift idea list meant for parents organizing birthday parties for their kids who need to easily send gift ideas